 Architecture

-How cal works under the hood — EventKit bindings, project structure, and design decisions.
+How ical works under the hood — native EventKit bindings via cgo, Go project structure, and key design decisions.

 Overview

-cal is a native macOS CLI that manages Calendar events through go-eventkit, a Go library providing direct EventKit bindings via cgo.
-This gives cal near-native performance — roughly 3000x faster than AppleScript-based alternatives.
+ical is a native macOS CLI that manages Calendar events through go-eventkit, a Go library providing direct EventKit bindings via cgo.
+This gives ical near-native performance — roughly 3000x faster than AppleScript-based alternatives.

 The entire application compiles to a single binary with no runtime dependencies beyond macOS itself.